 In addition, Clemente wanted to help children, especially those living in poverty, to have access to participate in sports.
-His long-term dream was to have sports fields available at no cost, no membership fees, to Puerto Ricans.
+His long-term dream was to have sports fields available at no cost or membership fees to Puerto Ricans.
 He made time to hold baseball clinics for low-income children and participated in charity exhibition games.

 Ramiro Martinez, a Cuban sportscaster has stated:

-Martinez said that he also witnessed Clemente's humanitarianism in Nicaragua, among notable moments when Clemente saw to the care of a legless boy of limited resources.
+Martinez said that he also witnessed Clemente's humanitarianism in Nicaragua.
+A particularly notable moment among many was when Clemente saw to the care of a legless boy with limited resources.
 The boy's parents could not provide a prosthetic leg.
-Clemente made arrangements for the boy and his mother to travel to the US at his expense (unfortunately, the trip was never accomplished.)
+Clemente made arrangements for the boy and his mother to travel to the US at his expense (unfortunately, the trip was never accomplished).

-As Clemente became more comfortable with his career and his place on the Pirates team, he participated in more publicly known charitable acts.
+As Clemente became more comfortable with his career and his place on the Pirates team, he participated more publicly with charities.
 In 1972, he signed on as a representative with Eastern Airlines, which enabled him to visit places of scarce economic resources throughout the United States and Latin America.
 In addition, Clemente agreed to participate in two film projects: one involving filming various children in Pittsburgh, and the other a tribute to the Pirates' play-by-play announcer, Bob Prince.

 Clemente's Achievements and Records

-Known for his hitting prowess and his unbelievably accurate, strong throwing arm (he could throw from the outfield all the way in to home plate), Roberto Clemente enjoyed a career with a .317 lifetime batting average and achieving an even 3,000 hits.
-Furthermore, he was the Pittsburgh Pirates All-Time Total Bases Leader (4,492).
+Known for his hitting prowess and his unbelievably accurate, strong throwing arm (he could throw from the outfield all the way in to home plate), Roberto Clemente enjoyed a career with a .317 lifetime batting average and achieved an even 3,000 hits.
+Furthermore, he was the Pittsburgh Pirates' All-Time Total Bases Leader (4,492).